genezys/property-files/README.md

 	# Overrides some parameters
 	database.jdbc.user = app_user_prod

 An application deployer can avoid storing sensible information by having its own configuration in a file instead of embedded in the application.
-Deployer will run the application with `-Djava.properties.file=dev.properties`
+Deployer will run the application with `-Djava.properties.file=prod_secure.properties`

 `prod_secure.properties` only managed by application deployer